 You can now use these reports to go to Amazon's Seller Central to request a customer service agent open an investigation to determine whether Amazon's records match the Refund Genie reports.
 Attach up to five text files to each request.

-For more information about requesting a refund from Amazon, check out our training videos.
+For more information about requesting a refund from Amazon, check out our training video.
 Click on the Learn button in the top-right corner of the Refund Genie dashboard.